 Done properly, blogging is an excellent way to build personal relationships with your potential and actual cost.
 Sharing your knowledge and expertise, and most importantly, your solutions to your audience’s problems, establish you as a trusted expert and leader in your field.
-In other words, a well-executed blog attracts customers to YOU and influences their decision.
+In other words, a well-executed blog attracts customers to YOU and influences their decisions.

 1. Forgetting That Content is King

 “A lot of marketers are under the assumption that simply creating more content than the competition will get them the results they want.
 I beg to differ.
 If Google algorithm updates like Panda and Penguin have shown us anything, it’s that quality trumps everything else.”

 ~ Neil Patel, Co-founder of KISSmetrics Crazy Egg

 When it comes to blogging, quantity IS important, but the quality is absolutely crucial.
 Firstly, it provides real value to your readers and helps your website get noticed by search engines.

 “Quality” is an overused-but-vague buzzword, it is what establishes the value of your blog, drives the marketing performance of that blog, and ultimately, promotes your business or service.

 Even if you don’t know exactly what quality content is, you definitely already recognize what it is not.

 If you performed a web search for ANY topic, you would be instantly inundated by a massive overload of outdated, poorly-written blogs and website content – inaccurate, irrelevant, boring, outdated, hard to read, and full of errors.

 With your blog, your most important job is to do better than that.